 Speaking of a little bit about our bottles, they are amazing to re-purpose.
-I always recommend when you are done, wash them out and use them and making your own tinctures.
+I always recommend when you are done, wash them out and use them, and making your own tinctures.
 They are all recyclable and we use recycled packaging materials and earth-friendly inks.
-But it’s even better before spending energy on recycling them, if you can re-purpose them on your own home.
+But it’s even better before spending energy on recycling them if you can re-purpose them in your own home.
 We do that.
 And we would love for that to happen for other people.

 Jason: Great!
 One question that came up was the difference between smelling and ingesting orally, or smoking a terpene with a cannabinoid?